Luigi Sartor: Late career

 After cancelling his Roma contract in November 2005 and six months of inactivity, Sartor moved to Hungary's MFC Sopron, joining Giuseppe Signori and manager Dario Bonetti.

 In December 2006, he was found guilty by a court of aggravated assault on two police officers in an away match against Piacenza Calcio as he played with Genoa, on 9 January 2005.

-After a quick passage at Hellas Verona F.C. from Serie B, Sartor joined Serie C1 side Ternana Calcio in January 2008, playing there until June of the following year.
+After a quick passage at Hellas Verona FC from Serie B, Sartor joined Serie C1 side Ternana Calcio in January 2008, playing there until June of the following year.
 He was arrested on 19 December 2011 for his involvement in the 2011 Italian football scandal and, on 18 June 2012, he was banned for five years.

-Post football career
+Post-football career

 In February 2021, put under house arrest after police allegedly found him growing marijuana with an accomplice.

 International career

 Internationally, Sartor appeared for Italy at the 1996 UEFA European Under-21 Championship, as the nation emerged victorious, also competing the same year at the Atlanta Olympic Games.
 He played only once in both tournaments: in the former, he replaced Nicola Amoruso in the 68th minute of the semi-final match against France; in the latter, he appeared against Ghana as a starter, being replaced by Alessandro Pistone.

-An unused member for the under-23's at the 1997 Mediterranean Games, Sartor made his debut for the main squad on 22 April 1998, in a friendly match with Paraguay, gaining his second and final cap four years later, against the United States.
+An unused member for the under-23s at the 1997 Mediterranean Games, Sartor made his debut for the main squad on 22 April 1998, in a friendly match with Paraguay, gaining his second and final cap four years later, against the United States.